 16 Federally Subsidized Business Loan

 17 Federally Subsidized Student Loans

+18 None of the above

 COVID You might recall that the government sent checks or transferred money directly to individual Americans in 2020 as part of the COVID CARES Act.
 Did you or a member of your household receive a payment as part of the CARES Act?